The Importance of Designing an Effective Operating Model

 Real-World Example

-I recently designed a global IT operating model spanning 5 countries at a global electrical group.
-We eliminated over 90 legacy servers and transitioned to Azure, reducing technical debt by £1.5 million.
-We standardised processes, embedded governance, and trained local leadership teams.
-The result?
-Faster decision-making, stronger cybersecurity, and a unified digital posture across territories.
+I recently designed a global IT operating model for a worldwide electrical group across five countries.
+We eliminated over 90 legacy servers and transitioned to Azure, which reduced technical debt by £1.5 million.
+By standardising processes, embedding governance, and training local leadership teams, we achieved faster decision-making, stronger cybersecurity, and a unified digital posture.

 Common Pitfalls in Operating Model Design